 – Step #3 – Choose an Activity You Enjoy –

-If you engage in something you enjoy, it will contribute to making working out more effective at reducing your stress.
+If you engage in something you enjoy, it will make working out more effective at reducing your stress.

 Do you enjoy being in the water?

 Maybe you love riding your bike.